Jmarkey11/Chicago-Crime-and-Community-Area-Analysis/README.md

    - **Confusion Matrix**: Detailed analysis of true positives, false positives, true negatives, and false negatives.
    - **Classification Report**: Summary of precision, recall, and F1 scores for each class.

----

-#### **Results**
-The project employed the above evaluation metrics to assess the performance of individual models and ensemble predictions.
-Metrics like F1 score and ROC AUC indicated how well models balanced precision and recall, while confusion matrices provided insight into specific classification challenges.
-Ensemble methods demonstrated superior performance by leveraging the strengths of multiple models.

----

 #### **Technology and Libraries**
 - **Programming Languages**: Python, SQL
 - **Database**: SQLite